allisonklopp/map-demo/README.md

 map-demo
 ========

-Map demo to generate three random points on a map around the device's location.
+This demo application will generate three random points on a map around the device's location.

 Project info
 - This project requires Google Play Services library